tuckersylvia/tuckersylvia.github.io/_posts/2018-01-17-beagleprint-part-2.md

 #### Alternatives

-There is another new solution in the form of an [Octopi plugin](https://plugins.octoprint.org/plugins/astroprint/) that interfaces with [AstroPrint Cloud](https://www.astroprint.com/products/p/astroprint-cloud) that seems intriguing but I kind of like having control over my own stuff.
+There is another new solution in the form of an [Octoprint plugin](https://plugins.octoprint.org/plugins/astroprint/) that interfaces with [AstroPrint Cloud](https://www.astroprint.com/products/p/astroprint-cloud) that seems intriguing but I kind of like having control over my own stuff.
 A common theme for me is spending* lots* of time cobbling together a free solution to avoid messing with third party cloud services.
-There is another project called AstroPi that may be involved with app that somehow.
+There is another project called AstroPi that may be involved with that app somehow.

 ### The end